Back To Back Stem Plot

 Q: Can I use a back-to-back stem plot for more than two data sets?

 A: While primarily designed for two data sets, you could theoretically extend the principle to more sets.
-However, it would quickly become cluttered and less interpretable.
+Still, it would quickly become cluttered and less interpretable.
 Other comparative methods, like box plots or multiple histograms, would be more suitable for comparing three or more groups.

 Q: What if my data has decimal values?